 You'll probably need to bake your pie about 20 minutes longer if using frozen apples, but it won't take any longer to bake than a frozen pie from the grocery store.

 To avoid browning, dip the apple slices in lemon juice, salt water or an ascorbic acid solution prior to freezing.
-You can also pack them in sugar syrup, or blanch them for a minute or two stop the enzyme action that causes browning.
+You can also pack them in sugar syrup, or blanch them for a minute or two to stop the enzyme action that causes browning.

 Uses for Frozen Apples

 Any type of apple can be frozen.
-Frozen apples can be used to make apple butter, applesauce, jam, jelly, pies, cakes, cobblers, baked apples and other baked or cooked dishes.
+Frozen apples can be used to make apple butter, applesauce, jam, jelly, pies, cakes, cobblers, baked apples, and other baked or cooked dishes.
 If you're too busy to do a bunch of canning and preserving now, just get your apples in the freezer, so they'll be there when you have more time to work with them.

 Since freezing changes the texture of apples, they aren't really suited for eating raw.